othmansamih/othmansamih/README.md

  🎓 I’m currently pursuing a Master’s in Artificial Intelligence at IA School and exploring AI-driven solutions

- ⚡ I’m delving deeper into computer vision, natural language processing, and building real-world AI systems.
+ ⚡ I’m delving deeper into computer vision, natural language processing, and building real-world AI systems

  💬 Let’s keep in touch – you can find me on **[LinkedIn](https://www.linkedin.com/in/othmansamih/)**